heisenbol/plh414_2017_2018_fileservicepython/README.md

 It is important to use only 1 process in the WSGIDaemonProcess directive, as each process this process is used to create the ephemeral node for zookeeper for this fileservice.

-To use more processes to handle more concurrent requests (and use multiple CPUs), the processes much somehow make sure that only one ephemeral node is created.
+To use more processes to handle more concurrent requests (and use multiple CPUs), the processes must somehow make sure that only one ephemeral node is created.

 Possible deploy script